Lord's Supper in Reformed theology: Reformation

 John Calvin, a very influential early Reformed theologian, believed the Lord's Supper fed Christians with the spiritual food of union with Christ.
 He believed that in the Supper Christians feed on Christ's flesh, which he saw as an inexplicable miracle.
 Calvin taught that the Supper confirms the promises communicated to Christians in the preaching of the Gospel.
 He also saw its purpose as provoking praise for God and love for other people.
 He believed it necessary for Christians to partake of Christ's humanity in the Supper as well as his Spirit, and that the bread and wine really present, rather than simply symbolize or represent, Christ's body and blood.
 Calvin spoke of the communication involved in the Lord's Supper as spiritual, meaning that it originates in the Holy Spirit.
 Calvin's teaching on the Lord's Supper was a development of that held by Martin Bucer and was held by other Reformed theologians such as Peter Martyr Vermigli.
 Calvin, like Zwingli and against Luther, did not believe that Christ is bodily present in the elements of the Eucharist.
-He taught that Christ remains in heaven and that we commune with him in the Lord's Supper by being raised up to him rather than him descending to us.
+He taught that Christ remains in heaven and that people commune with him in the Lord's Supper by being raised up to him rather than his descending to them.
 Calvin believed the elements of the Supper to be used by God as instruments in communicating the promises which they represent, a view called symbolic instrumentalism.

-Heinrich Bullinger, Zwingli's successor, went beyond Zwingli by teaching that there is a union between the sacrament of the Supper and the grace symbolized in them.
+Heinrich Bullinger, Zwingli's successor, went beyond Zwingli by teaching that there is a union between the sacrament of the Supper and the grace symbolized in it.
 Bullinger's view was not identical to Calvin's because he did not see sacraments as instrumental in communicating grace.
 Bullinger's view has been called "symbolic parallelism" because the inward feeding on Christ occurs at the same time as the outward eating of bread and wine but is not caused by it in any way.

 Thomas Cranmer, the architect of the English Reformation and guiding figure who shaped Anglican doctrine, aligned himself with the Eucharistic theology of John Calvin, which is reflected in the 28th Article of the Thirty-Nine Articles of the Church of England: "the Body of Christ is given, taken, and eaten, in the Supper, only after an heavently and spiritual manner."